godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 Many of the internal changes are difficult to showcase and much of the early development time went toward refactoring and rewriting existing features.
 If you're curious to learn a bit more about it, Godot's lead developer Juan Linietsky ([reduz](https://github.com/reduz)) covered some of the bigger improvements made in the engine core in earlier blog posts: [1](/article/core-refactoring-progress-report-1), [2](/article/core-refactoring-progress-report-2).

-This said, the amount of new features is nothing short of mind-boggling so here's a table of content to help you navigate to the areas that matter most to you:
+This said, the amount of new features is nothing short of mind-boggling, so here's a table of content to help you navigate to the areas that matter most to you:

  - [3D & General Rendering Overhaul](#3d-general-rendering-overhaul)
 	 - [Vulkan & New Renderers](#vulkan-new-renderers)